stmorse/stmorse.github.io/_posts/2025-02-11-rw-manifold.md

 ## Other thoughts

 The idea that the higher dimensions are not only handled well by manifold learning algorithms, but actually beneficial to them, seems very interesting.
 I'm curious if there's some other structure (other than random walk) that might demonstrate this, and (even better) if you could demonstrate it theoretically.

+This also seems closely tied to the whole idea of kernels, and projecting data into a space with more dimensions to work with, doing your classifier or whatever there, and then projecting back.

 Hope this was interesting, thanks for reading.